opencomputeproject/OSF-OSFCI/README.md

 The proper way to execute it is by issuing the following command when you have created an out of tree build directory

+edit the build.sh script first and adapt the environment variable to your environment

 ./build.sh <PATH to the OSFCI Tree>

 # Authors